swiftcode/Battery/README.md

 # Battery
-A simple, no-frills app that merely recites the battery's current level.
-There's no interface and it suspends itself automatically.
+A simple app that merely recites the battery's current level.
+There's no interface.

-Made specifically to launch via Siri (especially when outdoor and cannot see the screen because of the Sun).
-Long press on the home button then say, "Battery".
+Made a mod that indicates if it's plugged into power.
+If it's not connected, it indicates that the batter level is falling, if it is connected, it indicates that the level is rising, unless it's at 100%.